Total Time: About an hour | Serves 4-5

 - Cover with plastic wrap and refrigerate at least 1 hour.

-- Bake the meatballs until cooked through, about 20 minutes.
+- Unwrap and bake the meatballs until cooked through, about 20 minutes.

 Directions: Gravy